 Applying real-world high-level thinking

 One important method that a teacher can use to improve students’ level of thinking is by using real-life examples based on the students’ knowledge.
 When a teacher introduces new kinds of assessments, tasks, and materials, the student’s level of thinking will move from just low-level thinking to higher-level thinking.
-When doing this, a teacher just first examines the content standards and then looks for new ways of how to assess their students.
+When doing this, a teacher just first examines the content standards and then looks for new ways of how to conduct evaluation of student performance.

 Assessment examples that will use a higher-level of thinking